meta-closure/migo/README.md

 Read column tag and modify a column setting, set foreign key.
-If you want to use foreign key in using migo, you should set the foreign key name, to modify foreign key setting.
+If you want to use foreign key in using migo, you should set the foreign key name, to modify foreign key setting. if this table definitions is in definitions or properties, then target_table specification is JSON Referencens, in links, then it have extra format, "/link" + Href + (schema|target_schema)

 ```yaml: